10b5-1 Plans: How Executives Sell Stock Without Insider-Trading Risk

 Does a 10b5-1 plan have to be approved by my company's legal team?

-Most public company compliance policies require pre-clearance of a 10b5-1 plan before it is established.
-Your company's General Counsel or Chief Compliance Officer typically reviews the plan to confirm it meets SEC requirements and aligns with internal policy.
+Most public company policies require pre-clearance of a plan before it is established, typically by the General Counsel or Chief Compliance Officer.
 Never set one up without that step.

 Can I modify or cancel a plan after it is set up?

-Modifications are treated carefully under the 2023 rules.
-Certain changes effectively terminate the existing plan and trigger a new cooling-off period, as if you were adopting a fresh plan.
+Certain modifications effectively terminate the existing plan and trigger a new cooling-off period.
 Canceling is generally permitted, but frequent cancellation and re-adoption is a pattern the SEC has flagged as potentially manipulative.

 Do I still have Section 16 reporting obligations?

-Yes.
-A 10b5-1 plan does not eliminate Form 4 reporting requirements for Section 16 insiders.
-Trades that execute under the plan still appear on Form 4 within two business days.
-The plan protects you from insider trading liability.
-It does not change your disclosure obligations.
+Yes, trades that execute under the plan still appear on Form 4 within two business days for Section 16 insiders.
+The plan protects you from insider trading liability, not from disclosure obligations.

 Can I have both a 10b5-1 plan and trade through open windows?

-You can still trade during open windows for transactions outside the plan, but the combination creates compliance complexity.
-Any window trade will be scrutinized against your plan activity.
-Most compliance officers advise executives with active plans to channel all selling through the plan to keep the record clean.
+You can trade during open windows for transactions outside the plan, but any window trade will be scrutinized against your plan activity.
+Most compliance officers advise executives with active plans to channel all selling through the plan.

 What to Do Next